 Consumers benefit from perfect competition in the following ways.

-- Competition allows consumers to benefit from lower prices.
+- The competition allows consumers to benefit from lower prices.

-- Efficient allocation of resources enable producers to produce what consumers want.
+- The efficient allocation of resources enables producers to produce what consumers want.

 - Competition promotes the production of quality products